DoubleDownBranding/doubledown-branding/src/content/about/about.md

 ---
-headline: Our Story
+headline: Our Story this
-body: |
+cta_text: Download Portfolio download
+thank_you: Thanks for your interest! hellooo
+---
 This is the markdown text
-  That should show here.
+That should show here. like like like
-cta_text: Download Portfolio
-thank_you: Thanks for your interest!
----